 Anyone who is tempted to skip a routine medical exam because it seems unnecessary should ignore that temptation, advises Don Holt, whose routine check-up may have saved his life.

 Holt, a resident of Mennonite Village in Albany, said he had no symptoms after recovering from a bout of pneumonia but went in for a scheduled check-up anyway with his primary care physician, Lynn Bentson, MD.
 Bentson ordered a routine x-ray to see if any signs of pneumonia remained in his lungs.
 She discovered a suspicious spot on his right lung that necessitated further testing.

-Holt was referred to George Giacoppe, MD, an Albany pulmonologist with Samaritan Health Services, who immediately ordered a computed tomography (CT) scan.
-The test showed the spot on Holt’s lung was actually a tumor inside a bronchial tube.
+Holt was referred to Samaritan Albany Pulmonology.
+A computed tomography (CT) scan showed the spot on Holt’s lung was actually a tumor inside a bronchial tube.
 A biopsy of the tumor determined that, although it was small at just 1.7 centimeters, it was cancerous.